schipperius/octo-jack/source/_posts/2013-01-27-cracker-jack.markdown

 int1-img-wd: 83
 int1-img-ht: 83

-int1-lin1: A mixture of molasses-flavored candy-coated popcorn and peanuts
+int1-lin1: mixture of molasses-flavored candy-coated popcorn and peanuts
 int1-lin2: that was sold for the first time at the World's Columbian Exposition in 1893.